 -

-The new requirements for EVV will not change where and how these services are delivered.
-All states must implement EVV for personal care services by January 2020 and home health care services by January 2023.
+The requirements for EVV will not change where and how services are delivered.
+All states must have implemented EVV for personal care services by January 2020 and home health care services by January 2023.
 In accordance with federal provisions, the State submitted a Good Faith Effort Exemption (GFE) request on October 2, 2019 to the Centers for Medicare & Medicaid Services (CMS) to extend the EVV implementation date for personal care services to January 2021.
 On October 22, 2019, CMS approved the State’s GFE request for personal care services, and will not apply Federal Medical Assistance Percentage (FMAP) reductions in calendar year 2020.
 More information on California’s GFE approval letter from CMS is available on the DHCS EVV Webpage.

 Electronic visit verification (EVV) does not change how your services are provided, where you receive services, or who provides them to you.